About audit logs

 By default, only events from the past three months are displayed.
 To view older events, you must specify a date range with the created

 parameter.
-For more information, see "Understanding the search syntax."
+See "Understanding the search syntax."

 The name for each audit log entry is composed of a category of events, followed by an operation type.
 For example, the repo.create